The1TrueJoe/Database-Case-Studies/Old_Time_Movie_Rentals/applications/web_catalog/README.md

 ## About

-This application was written in [React](https://reactjs.org/), a web framework developed by Facebook.
-It is front-end only, so we have to use a back-end API in order to provide the front end with dynamic data.
+This application was written in [React](https://reactjs.org/), a JavaScript web framework developed by Facebook.
+It is front-end only, so we to used a Python back-end API using [Flask](https://flask.palletsprojects.com/en/2.0.x/) in order to provide the front end with dynamic data.
 [See API](https://github.com/The1TrueJoe/Database-Case-Studies/tree/main/Old_Time_Movie_Rentals/applications/backend-api)

+## How to start

+Start the sever by running ```bash startserver.sh```

 ## Pages